 Neonatology and Paediatric

-Neonatology and Pediatric CDI
+Neonatology and Pediatric CDI.

-You have 45 minutes to complete 45 questions .
-The test will automatically stop and the result will be summitted.
+You have 45 minutes to complete 45 questions.
+The test will automatically stop, and the result will be submitted.

-You will be asked to input your full name, email and Whatsapp so we can attribute the results to each person.
+You will be asked to enter your full name, email address, and WhatsApp number so we can attribute the results to each person.

 TVH Neonatology and Pediatric